 Additional School Information

-Of special interest to all CTC students and particularly those enrolled in the Radio and Television Broadcasting program is the fact that the college has its own radio and TV station.
+Of special interest to all students and particularly those enrolled in the Radio and Television Broadcasting program is the fact that the college has its own radio and TV station.
 The TV station, KNCT, in addition to being available on the local cable system, also provides programming for the U.S. armed forces.
 The radio station, KNCT FM, serves as the laboratory facility for students studying radio broadcasting.

-This website and associated pages are not associated with, endorsed by, or sponsored by Central Texas College.
-StateUniversity.com has no official or unofficial affiliation with Central Texas College.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.